 Trick: A dichotomous key (or simple yes/no questions) is really helpful.
 Check out Dr. Tina Cartwright's foldable dichotomous key pictured below.

-Not all clouds are created equal, and that includes how they interact with energy.
-Do all clouds cast shadows?
-No, each cloud type interacts differently with the energy coming from the Sun.
-Opacity, or how the cloud looks, gives us an idea of how they are interacting with the Sun's light.
+Clouds aren't created equal, and that includes how they interact with energy.
+For example, not all clouds cast shadows, and each cloud type interacts differently with the sun's incoming radiation.
+Opacity, or how much light a cloud lets through, gives us an idea of how they are interacting with the Sun's rays.

 |Transparent||Milky bluish white|

-Trick: Pictures of the "Up" direction can be tricky if the sun is right above you.
-If your phone is unmuted, you can move your phone while facing up until you hear the picture being taken.
+Trick: Pictures of the "Up" direction can be difficult if the sun is directly above you.
+To avoid looking at the sun, unmute your phone and direct it upwards until you hear the picture being taken.

 The NASA cloud team matches GLOBE Observer cloud observations to corresponding satellite data.
-If your cloud observation is matched to satellite data, you will receive a Satellite Match email from NASA within 1 week of submitting your report.
+If your cloud observation is synced with a satellite passing overhead, you'll receive a Satellite Match email from NASA within 1 week of submitting your report.

-Tip : Make your cloud observation +/- 15 minutes of when a satellite will fly over your location : satellite overpass calculator.
-The app already enables you to receive emails from NASA to participate.
+Tip : Make your cloud observations within 15 minutes of a satellite passing over your location.
+To find out when a satellite will pass overhead, check out our satellite overpass calculator.
+Additionally, the GLOBE Observer app already enables you to receive Satellite Match emails from NASA.

 If you have any questions about taking cloud measurements with the GLOBE Observer app, you can reach out to the GLOBE Clouds team through our contact page.